gokrazy/gokrazy/website/content/development/gpio.md

 peripheral I/O in Go, to set one of the Raspberry Pi’s General Purpose I/O (GPIO) pins to a logical high (3.3V) or low (0V) signal.

-periph.io supports the Raspberry Pi 3 and Raspberry Pi 4, starting with version `v3.6.4`.
+periph.io supports the Raspberry Pi 3, Raspberry Pi Zero 2W and Raspberry Pi 4, starting with version `v3.6.4`.

 ## Connect GPIO pins based on pinout